celo-org/celo-monorepo/packages/docs/celo-holder-guide/eth-recovery.md

-# Recovering CELO from an Ethereum Wallet
+# Recovering CELO from an Ethereum Address

 In this guide, steps are outlined to help you recover your [CELO (previously Celo Gold)](../overview.md#background-and-key-concepts) if you accidentally transferred them to an [Ethereum address](https://en.wikipedia.org/wiki/Ethereum#Addresses).